-For more information on raising Parkinson’s awareness, please visit the EPDA website.
+For more information on raising Parkinson’s awareness, please visit Parkinson’s Europe website.

 “We can never have enough people helping people with Parkinson’s”

 The co-founders of PD Avengers – a global alliance with a goal to end Parkinson’s disease – took over the latest episodes of the Michael J Fox Foundation podcast to speak to Parkinson’s organisations around the world about why collaboration is important to their mission

 What do Parkinson’s organisations around the world want to achieve – and why should people get involved?